LikeTheSalad/aaper/README.md

 Aaper's default behavior can be easily changed if you wanted to, you can find more details below under `Changing the default behavior`.

-Aaper's usage
+How to use
 ---
 As we could see above in the default behavior example, there are only two things we need to do in order to use Aaper into our Activities or Fragments:

-- Initialize Aaper, this can be done by calling `Aaper.init()` only once, therefore a great place to do it is in your app's `Application.onCreate` method, as shown in the example above.
+- **Step one:** Initialize Aaper, this can be done by calling `Aaper.init()` only once, therefore a great place to do it is in your app's `Application.onCreate` method, as shown in the example above.
-- Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions that such method needs in order to work properly.
+- **Step two:** Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions that such method needs in order to work properly.
   Alternatively, you can also pass an optional parameter named `strategyName`, where you can specify the behavior of handling such permissions' request.
 More info below under `Changing the default behavior`.

-  It is very important to bear in mind that, the @EnsurePermissions annotation only works on methods inside either an `Activity` or a` Fragment`, more specifically, an `androidx.fragment.app.Fragment` Fragment.
+> It is very important to bear in mind that, the @EnsurePermissions annotation only works on methods inside either an `Activity` or a` Fragment`, more specifically, an `androidx.fragment.app.Fragment` Fragment.
 Any @EnsurePermissions annotated method that isn't inside of either an Activity or a Fragment, will be ignored.

 Changing the default behavior
 ---